-These women-founded sex toy companies are engineering products from a female POV
+These women-led sex toy brands will help you put yourself first this Valentine’s day

 MysteryVibe

 MysteryVibe’s toys are engineered with sexual wellness in mind.
 They’re smart, pleasure-focused toys, dually designed to alleviate and address common obstacles, like vulvodynia and vaginismus, by encouraging blood flow and relaxing muscles.
-The company’s signature Cresendo— a bendable, six-motor vibrator that can be contorted to hit different erogenous zones—is unisex, making it accessible to all couples and singles alike.
-And it’s 25% off right now.
+The company’s signature Cresendo—a bendable, six-motor vibrator that can be contorted to hit different erogenous zones—is unisex, making it accessible to all couples and singles alike.

 Lora DiCarlo

 Actress and model Cara Delevingne joined Lora DiCarlo’s namesake sex-tech brand toward the end of 2020, uniting efforts to destigmatize the pursuit of pleasure.
 The startup’s CES-winning hero product, the vibrator-suction toy Osé, is now available in a new iteration.
 The Osé 2 is a curved, multistimulating vibrator that aims to provide G-spot and clitoral orgasms.
 With a suction function and robotic nub that moves to replicate that “come hither” motion, the flexible toy can be shaped to your fancy and programmed at 10 intensity levels.
-It’s currently marked down from $290 to $250.

 Maude